DrKeksdieb/rp_lock-in_pid_for_qudi/README.md

 ## Disclaimer

+I am no longer working on this, and the current state is non-functional.

 1. I don't know what I'm doing.
 2. I just try to make this s*it work.
 3. I'm aware this is severely botched, and will propably never work.